 Now, Tesla’s CEO announced that the company is going to slow down the rate of the rollout of new FSD Beta updates.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 “Note, we will slow down the upload rate of releases going forward.
 First from QA fleet to employee cars for a day, then slowly releasing at 1000 cars/hr to external beta on Friday afternoon,” Musk said.

 The fleet of FSD Beta owners right now is small enough that it shouldn’t take more than a day at that rate, but the beta is still expanding.

 Musk said that the next update, FSD Beta 10.4, is coming on November 5 and will expand the beta to people with a safety score of 98 or higher.

 “Tentative plan is 98 and above starts uploading Friday afternoon next week.
 If we see any concerns, uploads will pause while we investigate, so might take a few days before everyone with 98 safety gets beta 10.4.
 10.4 improves left turns across fast traffic and stopping for gates,” he said.

 As a reminder, while the package is called “Full Self-Driving” (FSD) and comes with the promise of eventually enabling that capability, it currently doesn’t provide an actual full self-driving system.

-Tesla FSD Beta enables Tesla vehicles to virtually drive themselves both on highways and city streets by simply entering a location in the navigation system, but it is still considered a level 2 driver assist system since it requires driver supervision at all times.
+Tesla FSD Beta enables Tesla vehicles to virtually drive themselves both on highways and city streets by simply entering a location in the navigation system.
+However, it is still considered a level 2 driver assist system since it requires driver supervision at all times.

-The driver remains responsible for the vehicle and needs to keep their hands on the steering wheel, ready to take control, the report said.
+The report said that the driver remains responsible for the vehicle and needs to keep their hands on the steering wheel, ready to take control.